Table of contents

 FAQs:

 - How do you become a medical records technician?
 The requirements to work as a medical records technician can vary from one healthcare facility to another.
-Some require that you have your high school diploma and others require postsecondary education and/or certification3.
+Some require that you have your high school diploma, while others require you to have some level of postsecondary education and/or certification, such as a health information management degree.3

 - How long does it take to become a medical records technician?
-The length of time it takes to work as a medical records technician can change based on the requirements of your employer.
-It can also change depending on whether a degree is required.
-UMA’s Health Information Management Associate Degree program can be completed in 18 months5.
+The length of time it takes to prepare for a medical records technician role can change based on the requirements of the employer, such as if a certain type of degree is required.
+UMA’s Health Information Management Associate of Science / Associate of Applied Science Degree program can be completed in 18 months or more.4

 - What is the job description of a medical records technician?
-Duties required in a medical records technician role include organizing, storing, and retrieving patient health information; reviewing patient records for accuracy; inputting patient information in an electronic health record (EHR) system, and more.
+Duties required in a medical records technician role can include organizing, storing, and retrieving patient health information; reviewing patients’ medical records for accuracy; inputting patient information in electronic health record (EHR) systems; and ensuring that patient records are securely stored so they’re inaccessible to unauthorized personnel.

 - Where do medical records technicians work?
-Several types of healthcare facilities employ medical records technicians, some of which include doctors’ offices, hospitals, insurance companies, and health technology companies.
+Several types of healthcare facilities employ medical records technicians, some of which include doctors’ offices, hospitals, and insurance companies.

 - What are common job titles for medical technician positions?
-Other than Medical Records Technician, you can also find these roles listed under titles such as Health Information Technician, Health Information Specialist, Health Information Management Technician, and more.
+Other than jobs posted for a medical records technician, you can also find these roles listed under titles such as health information technician, health information specialist, and health information management technician, just to name a few.

 1 U.S. Bureau of Labor Statistics.
 Occupational Outlook Handbook.
 Medical Records and Health Information Specialists.
 What Medical Records and Health Information Specialists Do. https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm#tab-2